 “GMP is a not-to-exceed contract (open book) where the general contractor (or developer) is compensated for actual costs plus a fixed fee subject to a ceiling price.”

-Two essential items for successful GMP development are removing any exclusions (i.e. items not included in the D-B team fee) and setting reasonable allowances in the D-B team fee to cover potential risks for cost overruns.
-A comprehensive review of the schedule of values is also part of the approach for evaluation of the GMP components.
+A comprehensive review of the schedule of values is also part of the approach for the evaluation of the GMP components.
 In many cases, the public owner will need to “own” the risk for a specific phase or component of the project, as this will assist with establishing a reasonable and feasible GMP figure.
 If the team cannot define the risk, then the cost to cover the risk may become greater than the reward.
-The public owner would do the project a misservice not to take on a risk that cannot be defined.
+The public owner would do the project a disservice not to take on a risk that cannot be defined.
 A good example of a risk that the public owner may need to retain would be unforeseen site conditions.

 In summary, the transfer of risk is literally a hot potato that gets passed around among the project OAC team.
 Mitigating the risk will assist public owners in implementing P3 delivery.
 Agency construction management firms (owner representative) can provide value-added support to public owners with best practices in P3 delivery.
 Instead of ignoring risk, consider embracing it as an integral part of the process and focus on a strategy to transfer risk at the right time and amount, instead of attempting to eliminate the risk(s).
 A proactive approach to risk management will reduce stress, promote teamwork, and eliminate the hot potato effect resulting in successful project P3 delivery of public owner capital projects.